weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 ## Overview

-This page describes the `v4` Python client for Weaviate.
+This page discuses key ideas and aspects of the Weaviate Python client `v4`.

-The full set of features is covered in the client documentation pages.
-This page covers key ideas and aspects of the new Python client.
+In addition to the code samples here, there are code samples throughout the Weaviate documentation.
+The "how-to" sections also have a large number of task oriented examples.

-Please see the migration guide below for key changes between beta releases.
+For changes in the client between beta releases, please see the [migration guide](../client-libraries/python#migration-guides).

 ### Key changes from `v3`